KiwiKilian/eleventy-plugin-og-image/README.md

 const image = await new OgImage({ inputPath, data, options, templateConfig }).render();
 ```

-Alternatively you can also extend this class and pass it as `OgImage` option to the plugin.

 ### Capture Output URL

-If you don't want to directly generate HTML with the shortcode, you can modify the `shortcodeOutput` option to directly return the `outputUrl`:
+If you don't want to directly generate HTML with the shortcode, you can modify the `shortcodeOutput` option or class function to directly return the `outputUrl`:

 ```js
 eleventyConfig.addPlugin(EleventyPluginOgImage, {